24/7 Helpline

 The brain takes, at least six months, to readjust when you stop taking heroin.

-This would be incredibly cost prohibitive.
+This would be highly cost prohibitive.

 Those who rush a detox are the most at risk of relapse.